geeksforsocialchange/gfsc-v2/_posts/2017-03-16-tech-culture-failing-communities.md

 * How can we get rid of you?

 Stay tuned for more on the CTP concept, including details on the pilots due to start in the next few months!
 Comments and suggestions welcomed with open arms.
 If you like, find out more about my work and practice on my agency site: [Geeks for Social Change](http://gfsc.network).

+{% include kofi.html custom="Buy us a Ko-fi so we can write more articles like this!" %}

 *Artwork by [Rebecca Michalak](http://www.remichalak.com/).
 Thanks to everyone who contributed to or gave feedback on this draft, and especially to [Erik Davis](https://twitter.com/erik_davis) for the reminder California is a big place.*